HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 Search wikipedia and github

 ## Combining XGBoost and Deep Learning Algorithms:
-Use boosting algorithm for framework, set weak learner as CNN or RNN for base learner.
+Use boosting algorithm for framework, set weak learner as one hidden layer ANN(LSTM, CNN or RNN) for base learner.
 Set low learning rate and use CV or OOB for predictive ability testing.